Timeline

 Deity statue dedicated in the Tenmei era – still extant

-Torii donated to Harugasako Gion Shrine by parishioners
+Torii donated to Haragasako Gion Shrine by parishioners

 Establishment of Ko Shrine